Homemade Creamy Tomato Soup with Parmesan Croutons

 - 1 teaspoon sugar

-- Optional: 1 tsp herbs e.g. thyme, basil; chili flakes to taste
+- Optional: 1 tsp dried herbs e.g. thyme, basil; or red pepper flakes to taste.
+Garnish – thinly sliced basil leaves or extra Parmesan cheese

 Instructions

 - FINISH SOUP AND SERVE: Puree soup in pot with a handheld stick/immersion blender until smooth.
 Or, puree in two batches in a blender.
-Stir in cream Taste and adjust seasonings, adding salt, sugar or pepper as needed.
-Ladle into bowls and serve with cheese crouton sticks in soup or on the side for dipping.
+Stir in cream.
+Taste and adjust seasonings, adding salt, sugar or pepper as needed.
+Ladle into bowls and serve with cheese crouton sticks in the soup if you like.

 - Best canned tomatoes: These are the best canned tomatoes according to a taste test by the Wirecutter and New York Times.
 They named 3 top brands, with Bianco DiNapoli coming out on top.
 My faves are San Marzano whole tomatoes.

-- You can leave out the cream, but I think it adds a wonderful creamy mellowness to the soup.
-Or, substitute with a dairy free cream.
+- You can leave out the cream, but I think it adds a wonderful mellowness to the soup

-- Puree part of the soup, leaving some chunks of tomato if you like.
+- Puree part of the soup instead of all, leaving some chunks of tomato if you like.

 - Before adding the cream, stir in fresh, roughly chopped baby spinach until it wilts (1 minute) for added color and nutrients.